DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Model-Categories-tab.md

 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>

 ---
-~

 ## Selected Parameters

-Choosing parameters:
+Parameters selection:
 1. Select the parameters in the Available Parameters table.
-2. Click in the arrows to add or remove from the Selected Parameters table.
+2. Click on the arrows to add or remove from the Selected Parameters table.

 ![SheetLink adding and removing parameters](../../assets\images\SH-Add-Remove-Parameters.gif.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>